mkgold/dhintro18/IntroDH-syllabus-f18.md

 * Fitzpatrick, Kathleen. *Planned Obsolescence: Publishing, Technology, and the Future of the Academy*.
 New York: New York University Press, 2011.

-* Gold, Matthew K. *Debates in the Digital Humanities*.
+* Gold, Matthew K. *Debates in the Digital Humanities: 2012*.
 Minneapolis: University of Minnesota Press, 2012 -- available for free online at <http://dhdebates.gc.cuny.edu>

 * Gold, Matthew K, and Lauren F. Klein. *Debates in the Digital Humanities: 2016*, Minneapolis: University of Minnesota Press, 2016 -- available for free online at <http://dhdebates.gc.cuny.edu>